gardener/gardener/docs/usage/trusted-tls-for-control-planes.md

 Gardener copies the secret during the reconciliation of shoot clusters to the shoot namespace in the seed.
 Afterwards, `Ingress` resources in that namespace for the mentioned components will refer to the wildcard certificate.

 ## Best practice
 While it is possible to create the wildcard certificates manually and deploy them to seed clusters, it is recommended to let certificate management components do this job.
-Often, a seed cluster is also a shoot cluster at the same time (shooted seed) and might already provide a certificate service extension.
+Often, a seed cluster is also a shoot cluster at the same time (ManagedSeed) and might already provide a certificate service extension.
 Otherwise, a Gardener operator may use solutions like [Cert-Management](https://github.com/gardener/cert-management) or [Cert-Manager](https://github.com/jetstack/cert-manager).